UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 - `--readmes_output`: Optional.
 Path for readmes output.
 Default: `results/readmes`
 - `--files`: A comma separated string of file names that should be searched.
 This can also include folder names.
 Can be used to see if there is a code of conduct or a tests folder for example.
 - `--files_output`: Optional.
 Path for files output.
 Default: `results/files`
+- `--tests`: Set this flag if test folder locations should be retrieved.
+This only retrieves the first result that is matched during recursive search.
+One matching result means that a test folder exists.
+- `--tests_output`: Optional.
+Path for test folder output.
+Default: `results/test_paths`

 Navigate to this folder and execute the script.
 Adjust parameters as needed.
 Example: